ccastroiragorri/blockdegree_previous/degree-bnav2/README.md

 # Blockcerts in Hyperledger

-This is an interactive registry for educational achivements that follow the [Blockcerts](https://www.blockcerts.org/guide/standard.html) certification schema
+This is an interactive registry for educational achivements that follow the [Blockcerts](https://www.blockcerts.org/guide/standard.html) certification schema and a similar process for granting certificates.

 This business network defines: